vastbinderj/dotfiles/README.md

 ###    Finish install of YouCompleteMe

         > cd ~/.vim/bundle/YouCompleteMe
         > ./install.py --clang-completer

 ### To upgrade all bundled plugins at any time:

 Open vim and run `:PluginUpdate` or `:PluginInstall!`

 ## dotfiles included

         - bash_profile (for mac)
         - bashrc       (for linux & mac)
-        - vimrc
+        - gitconfig    (remember to swap my email address for yours)
         - gemrc
         - jshintrc
         - npmrc
         - tmux.conf    (prefix set to ctrl-a and vim key-mappings)
+        - vimrc

 * To enable mouse scrolling on a mac in terminal, install [easySIMBL](https://github.com/norio-nomura/EasySIMBL) and [mouseterm](https://bitheap.org/mouseterm/) or use iTerm.
 I use iTerm and have installed [patched fonts](https://github.com/Lokaltog/powerline-fonts) for airline and my tmuxline.

 * For golang development, I use [vim-go](https://github.com/fatih/vim-go) which does many things for me like auto-imports, gofmt upon save and provides easy jump mappings to quickly browse source code.

     To install the Golang binaries, run `:GoInstallBinaries`.
 You may need to do this with a new Golang release.